 Many Sydney fun activities revolve around the magnificent Sydney Harbour.
 You can spend days there and will not see it all.
 From the best day trips from Sydney, these are my picks.

-- Walking in the Royal National Park
+Walking in the Royal National Park

-Take a 30 min train from the city down to Cronulla and first visit this pretty town with a stroll along its relaxed beaches to then hop on a ferry and cross over to Bundeena.
+Take a 30 min train from the city down to Cronulla and first visit this pretty town with a stroll along its relaxed beaches to hop on a ferry and cross over to Bundeena.
 While dozens of walking trails await you to explore one of the oldest national parks in the world, the highlight is a walking tour across its beautiful limestone cliffs to the popular wedding-cake-shaped-rocks.
 It’s a full-day trip from Sydney, really worth it.

-- Visit Cockatoo Island
+Visit Cockatoo Island

-- Visit the Northern Beaches
+Road Trip along the Sydney Northern Beaches

 Check out this post for more day trips from Sydney using public transport

-Top 3 Perth Day Trip
+Top 3 Perth Day Trips

 Probably no. 1 top Perth attraction a day trip to Rottnest Island is a must for all travellers.
 I have been twice and can go there over and over again.
 A repeated visit to Rottnest with its 64 secluded beaches never tires you.
 In summer is a beloved paradise by the locals and gets busy.
-Ideally visit from October-November or March-May.
+Ideally, visit from October-November or March-May.
 Check weather and wind conditions.
-On a windy day you will not be able to cycle around the island, which is one of the highlights of this lovely car-free island.
+On a windy day, you will not be able to cycle around the island, which is one of the highlights of this lovely car-free island.
 You can also use a hop-on-hop-off bus and visit with a shuttle bus, but it will not be the same.

-- Visit Swan Valley
+The Swan Valley

 If you like food, Perth with Margaret River is one of the best food regions in Australia.
 And the Swan Valley is a great way to start with the explorations.
-Just 45 minutes drive to the north eastern hills, you can tour wineries, dairy farms, chocolaterie, lavender, and purchase some of the best honey.
+Just 45 minutes drive to the northeastern hills, you can tour wineries, dairy farms, chocolaterie, lavender, and purchase some of the best honey.

 Check out this post for more things to do in Perth

-Top 3 Day Trips from Brisbane
+Top 3 Day Trips near Brisbane

-Brisbane is a stop over when road tripping the Eastern Coast of Australia.
+Brisbane is a stopover when road tripping the Eastern Coast of Australia.

 Check out this post for more things do in Brisbane